saurabhjangra01/real_estate_management_app/docs/README.md

     -   **getHomesByUser:** Retrieves all homes associated with a specific user.
     -   **getUsersByHome:** Retrieves all users interested in a specific home.
     -   **updateUsersOfHome:** Updates the UserHome table to reflect changes in user interests.

+- Run **npm run dev** to run the backend application
+- I have created a MySQL server instance on Aiven Cloud platform and used connection URI from Aiven Cloud for this MySQL server to connect to the database from the backend application.

 ## Submission Guidelines